cscosu/ctf-writeups/2021/redpwn_ctf/crypto/README.md

 ```

 You might notice that one of the lines above as a lot of `\x00` bytes, which is
-because they were encrypted with nonce.
+because they were encrypted with the same nonce.

 The junk in the middle of the string is due to the flag being in different positions: